 Reading prompt #2: Read a book by an author you have never hear of before Alaina is reading: A Universe of Wishes - a We Need Diverse Books Anthology

 This is a great opportunity to explore a genre you don't normally read, or to pick up a debut novel and discover a potential new favorite author!

-Reading prompt #3: Read a graphic novel (any age level) Alaina is reading: The Magic Fish by Trung Le Nguyen Other options: New Kid and Class Act by Jerry Craft * A separate blog post later this month will be devoted to graphic novel recommendations
+Reading prompt #3: Read a graphic novel (any age level) Alaina is reading: The Magic Fish by Trung Le Nguyen Other options: New Kid and Class Act by Jerry Craft * You can see a separate blog post about graphic novel recommendations HERE

 Reading prompt #4: Pick a book with a friend to read together and talk about during the winter Alaina is reading: Darius the Great is Not Okay by Adib Khorram

 Alaina is reading: All American Boys by Jason Reynolds and Brendan Kiely

 There are many, many awards out there - here are just a few awards lists to give you some ideas: National Book Award, Stonewall Book Awards, William C. Morris YA Debut Award, Nobel Prize for Literature, Pulitzer Prize, Women's Prize for Fiction, The Hugo Awards, The Booker Prize, Coretta Scott King Awards